How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

 2. Once you have access, click Troubleshoot > Advanced options > Command Prompt.

-3. Wait for the computer to restart, then enter the following command one by one to repair the boot sector.
+3. Wait for the computer to restart; then, enter the following commands one by one to repair the boot sector.

 bootrec /fixmbr